HomeDev GuideAPI Reference

 Edit content

-You can edit content in Optimizely either through the All properties mode, or through On-page editing.
+You can edit content in Optimizely through the All properties edit view, or On-page editing.
 The UI framework has a server-side part based on ASP.NET MVC Core, and a client-side part using the JavaScript library Dojo.
-The UI also has context-awareness where components will automatically reload when the context changes, see Editing user interface.
+The UI also has context awareness; components automatically reload when the context changes (see Edit user interface.

 A page based on a page type without a template (controller/view), can only be edited from the All properties mode, as it has no rendering.
 Also, there will be no preview available.